+- Gang awareness programs with parental involvement.

-- Youth Pride Surveys
+- Youth Pride Surveys.

-- School social worker outreach
+- School social worker outreach.

-- School counselor involvement
+- School counselor involvement.

-- Second Step programs
+- First and Second Step programs.

-- CAPS workshops on bullying
+- CAPS workshops on bullying.

-- Conflict resolution programs
+- Conflict resolution programs.

-- Challenge Day
+- Challenge Day.

-- Assemblies on Cyber-bullying and Sexting
+- Assemblies on Cyber-bullying and Sexting.

-- Drug & Alcohol Task Force

-- Family Fun Fitness Fair

 Records will be maintained of all participants along with their evaluation of the training program.
 Trainers will be knowledgeable and familiar with our District-Wide School Safety Plan.